Chains of functions in $C(K)$-spaces: Connectedness, local connectedness and their effects on

-Now follows the main result of this section.
-Recall that a linear order is {\em scattered} if it contains no order-isomorphic copies of the rationals.
+The main result of this section now follows.
+Recall that a linear ordering is {\em scattered} if it contains no order-isomorphic copies of the rationals.

-\begin{thm} Let $M \subseteq K$ be closed, and suppose that we can write the remainder $K\setminus M$ as a union $\bigcup_{n=1}^\infty H_n$, where each $H_n$ is open in $\cl{H_n}$, and every point of $H_n$ has a local base of connected sets relative to $\cl{H_n}$.
-Then the following statements hold. \begin{enumerate} \item If $F \subseteq C(K)$ is a $\delta$-$\prec$-chain, then every equivalence class of $\sim_M$ is countable and scattered with respect to the induced order. \item If $C(M)$ has {\bish} then so does $C(K)$. \item In particular, if $M$ is empty then $C(K)$ has {\bish}. \end{enumerate} \end{thm}
+\begin{thm} Let $M$ be closed a closed subset of a compact, Hausdorff space $K$ and suppose that we can write the remainder $K\setminus M$ as a union $\bigcup_{n=1}^\infty H_n$, where each $H_n$ is open in $\cl{H_n}$ {\rm (}$n\in \N${\rm )}, and every point of $H_n$ has a base of neighbourhoods that are connected sets relative to $\cl{H_n}$.
+Then the following statements hold. \begin{enumerate} \item Every equivalence class, with respect to $\sim_M$, of any given $1$-$\prec$-chain, is countable and scattered with respect to the induced ordering. \item If $M$ has {\bish}, then so does $K$. \item In particular, if $M$ is empty then $K$ has {\bish}. \end{enumerate} \end{thm}

 Of course, if $K$ is locally connected, then Theorem \ref{locconbishop} shows that $K$ has {\bish}.
-However, if $K$ is $\sigma$-discrete, i.e.\ $K=\bigcup_{n=1}^\infty D_n$, where each $D_n$ is discrete in the relative topology, then the connected set $\{t\}$ is open in $\cl{D_n}$ for all $t \in D_n$.
-Thus Theorem \ref{locconbishop} tells us that $K$ has {\bish}.
-Of course, this case is covered by Theorem \ref{main1}, because such a space $K$ is Gruenhage, but this example illustrates the fact that Theorem \ref{locconbishop} can be applied to spaces that are far from being locally connected.
+However, if $A$ is a locally connected and compact space, and $K$ is $\sigma$-discrete, i.e.,\ $K=\bigcup_{n=1}^\infty D_n$, where each $D_n$ is discrete in the relative topology, then the locally connected set $A \times \{t\}$ is open in $\cl{A \times D_n}^{A \times K}$ for all $t \in D_n$.
+Thus Theorem \ref{locconbishop} tells us that $A \times K$ has {\bish}.
+This example illustrates the fact that Theorem \ref{locconbishop} can be applied to spaces that are rather far from being locally connected.
+Let us record the following corollary of Theorem~\ref{locconbishop}.

+\begin{cor} Let $X$ be a Banach space and denote by $B_{X^*}$ the unit ball of $X^*$ endowed with the weak*-topology.
+Then $B_{X^*}$ has {\bish}. \end{cor}

-To prove Theorem \ref{locconbishop}, we require some machinery that is based on Haydon's analysis of locally uniformly rotund norms on $C(K)$, where $K$ is a so-called Namioka--Phelps compact space \cite{haydon:08}.
+To prove Theorem \ref{locconbishop}, we require some machinery that is based on Haydon's analysis of locally uniformly rotund norms on $C(K)$, where $K$ is a so-called \emph{Namioka--Phelps compact space} \cite{haydon:08}.
 Lemma \ref{minimal} below is essentially due to him.
 Let $X$ be a Hausdorff space, such that $X=\bigcup_{n=1}^\infty H_n$, where each $H_n$ is open in its closure.
 Let